 - Loss of speech

-Common signs that a person has conversion disorder include the following:
+Common signs that a person has conversion disorder include:

 - Sudden onset of a debilitating symptom